-In Florida, dismissal cases, no information separated from the almighty nolle prosequi.
 The majority of the defendants in any given Florida courtroom could not tell you the meaning of the term nolle prosequi.
-Nolle Prosequi, in legal terms, means”[a]t common law the State has the discretion to announce a nolle prosequi any time prior to the swearing of the jury to try the cause.
+Nolle Prosequi, in legal terms, means that ‘[a]t common law the State has the discretion to announce a nolle prosequi any time prior to the swearing of the jury to try the cause.
 Wilson v.
 Renfroe, 91 So.2d 857, 859 (Fla.1956).
-In addition, because it is solely within the State of Florida’s discretion to nol-pros a case, it may timely do so without the permission of the court.
+This results in a dismissal of the case.
+The state, represented by the prosecutor may timely nolle pros without the permission of the court because it is solely within the State of Florida’s discretion.
 State v.
 M.J.B., 576 So.2d 966 (Fla.
 5th DCA 1991) (holding that the trial court erred in refusing to accept the State’s nolle prosequi filed after the trial court denied the State’s motion to continue, but before jeopardy attached).

 The State’s discretion, however, is not unlimited.
 The State’s ability to dismiss a case without prejudice and to file a new information is restricted by double jeopardy and the speedy trial rule.
 State v.
 Stell, 407 So.2d 642, 643 (Fla.
 4th DCA 1981).
 Nevertheless, a “nolle prosequi effectively ends the proceeding, and any action taken subsequent to the filing of the nolle prosequi is a nullity.”
 Sadler v.
 State, 949 So.2d 303, 305 (Fla.
 5th DCA 2007).
 See also State v.
 Braden, 375 So.2d 49, 50 (Fla.
 2d DCA 1979).